jadebustos/digital-cv/speaker.md

 ## 2023

 - 🇪🇸 **AIOPs roundtable**, I was invited to participate in a roundtable on AIOps by <a href="https://www.unir.net/" target="_blank">UNIR</a> on October the 5th.
-- 🇪🇸 **Red Hat: A Leader in Automation and Distributed Computing**, [in person session in the National Reference Center for IT Development and Communications at Madrid, September the 20th](https://cftic.centrosdeformacion.empleo.madrid.org/masterclass-edustance-red-hat).
+- 🇪🇸 **Red Hat: A Leader in Automation and Distributed Computing**, [Masterclass in the National Reference Center for IT Development and Communications at Madrid, September the 20th](https://cftic.centrosdeformacion.empleo.madrid.org/masterclass-edustance-red-hat).
 - 🇪🇸 **Nutanix & Red Hat 2.0: Cloud Modernization and Transformation!**, [Nutanix's webminar, January the 26th](https://virtualbootcampnutanixredhat.splashthat.com/?utm_medium=email&mkt_tok=MDMxLUdWUS0xMTIAAAGI0y5dxb8QQ3uGxgzydk1wqwWnGMKVdfRA-XumW1iNJb4j3ZD0t5-t1WvfV3KMCIrt010qHMg96YEu5B3q4HA).

 ## 2022